 Maps showing land surface elevations, like the USGS topographic sheets, are needed to create the sightline.
 Draw a line from each observation point to the intrusion site.
 See if any features intercept the line of sight.
 Be certain to account for intrusion height and intervening obstructions not shown on maps like trees.

-There are a number of online resources for topographic maps as well as sightline analysis.
-Our favorite is at Free The Hills.
+There are a number of online resources for topographic maps as well as for viewshed and sightline analyses.
+Our favorites are: